 If you’re not one to take pictures of your outfits every day, then noticing these trends may be hard.
 One useful strategy is the hanger strategy.
 The next time you do your laundry, hang your clothes up with the hanger facing you.
 As you wear items and wash and/or put them back in your closet, hang them up facing away from you.
 After a month or so, you’ll begin to visually notice the trends in your style and what you’ve been wearing simply by noticing which hangers face which way.
 Using this hanger strategy is a good way to begin to understand your day to day style.

-In line with the idea of noticing trends within your wardrobe comes the idea of noticing what pieces make you feel the most confident.
+Noticing which pieces make you feel the most confident.
 Do you feel the best in certain shades of blue?
 Is there a specific silhouette that you feel more yourself in?
 One of the most important ways to develop your style is to genuinely consider how you feel in what you wear.
 Just as developing your sense of self is about finding a sense of confidence and self-love, developing your sense of style is about finding what enhances that confidence and makes you feel excited about who you are and what you’re wearing.
 It isn’t about what is popular in your town, but rather what you feel cute in.

 Sometimes, it can be difficult to decipher what pieces make us feel this way and what pieces we’ve just become accustomed to wearing.
 The main difference is that pieces that make you feel confident are the pieces that you want to wear, instead of the pieces that you’re used to wearing.
 Maybe you tend to gravitate to black because your friend told you that you look better in it, but you don’t actually like wearing black.
 Instead, you prefer to wear green because you think it complements your eyes and you feel better in it.
 In this case, green would make you feel more confident.